ANDROID SCAM VICTIMS GUIDE

 - Password manager

-- Entered credentials into a suspicious site
+- You entered credentials on a suspicious site

-9. Check Banking & Payment Apps
+10. Check Banking & Payment Apps

 Review: